-In line with Birmingham Local Authority, 'Leave in term Time Guidance' and the 2013 Amendment to the Education (Pupil Registration) (England) Regulations, leave for pupils during term time is not authorised under any circumstances.
+In line with Birmingham Local Authority, 'Leave in term Time Guidance', leave for pupils during term time is not authorised under any circumstances.
 The school recognises that taking children out of school may constitute a safeguarding risk and will make necessary enquiries, in order to be satisfied that the child is not at risk.
 The school may contact outside agencies in order to ensure that a visit is legitimate and safe for the child/children.